 Many people do not want to drive down a dark alley or walk past rundown buildings and warehouses.
 But, unfortunately, if your business is near one, it could lead to losses in revenue.

 Does the location have ample parking?
-Many bakeries are located in business areas, which means they will need to provide a place for people to park their cars.
+Many bakeries are located in busy business areas, which means they’ll need to provide a place for people to park their cars.

-If there is no parking available and customers have to find street parking or take public transportation, it could lead them away from your establishment.
+If there’s no parking available and customers have to find street parking or take public transportation, it could lead them away from your establishment.

 A) Start by following all safety standards in cooking meat products.

 B) Include vegetarian and vegan options.